-The following table shows demographic information for active PH residents and HCV participants who were housed on June 30, 2021.
-The table includes residents/participants who were leased up under RHA's programs but excludes households who ported out of RHA's jurisdiction as well as those assisted through the Veterans Administration Supportive Housing (VASH) program.
+The following table shows demographic information for active PH residents and HCV participants who were housed on June 30, 2022.
+The table includes residents/participants who were leased up under RHA's programs but excludes households who ported out of RHA's jurisdiction as well as those assisted through the VASH, EHV, and FYI programs.